kyegomez/CLIPQ/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 # Todo
+- [x] Output captions of all 4 quadrants
 - [ ] Make captions using any of the following: openclip G, OpenCLIP G or siglip L or EVA G
 - [ ] Image Division: Ability to split an image into quadrants (2x2).
 Extended ability to split an image into 9 equal parts (3x3).
 - [ ] Vector Representation: Generation of a CLIP vector for the entire image and individual CLIP vectors for each split part or quadrant.